Chesstimation/Chesstimation/README.md

 * Captured piece needs to be removed from board before capturing piece is put to the square.
 * Must not be combined with other modules or power supplies.

-## Donation:
+## Contact & Donation:

-If you like this project, I would be happy to receive a donation.
+If you like this project you may contact me via chesstimation@kabelmail.de

+I would also be happy to receive a donation.

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://paypal.me/AndreasPetersik)